MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-dnb.md

 1. Select **Next** and choose the **Customer data set** you want to enrich with company data from Dun & Bradstreet.
 You can select the **Customer** entity to enrich all your customer profiles or select a segment entity to enrich only unified customer profiles contained in that segment.

 1. Select **Next** and define which fields from your unified profiles are used to look for matching company data from Dun & Bradstreet.
 Either **DUNS number** or **Name of company** and **Country** fields are required.
 The country field supports [two or three letter country codes](https://www.iso.org/iso-3166-country-codes.html), country name in English, country name in native language, and phone prefix.
+Some common country variants include:

+   * US: United States of America, United States, USA, America.
+   * CA: Canada.
+   * GB: United Kingdom, UK, Great Britain, GB, United Kingdom of Great Britain and Northern Ireland, United Kingdom of Great Britain.
+   * AU: Australia, Commonwealth of Australia.
+   * FR: France, French Republic.
+   * DE: Germany, German, Deutschland, Allemagne, Federal Republic of Germany, Republic of Germany.

    :::image type="content" source="media/enrichment-dnb-mapping.png" alt-text="Dun & Bradstreet field-mapping pane.":::